Arian-projects391/Repo-Scanner/README.md

-Perfect!
-Here’s your README fully polished in GitHub Markdown, ready to paste into your README.md file:

 # Repo-Scanner

 Repo-Scanner is a Python-based tool for scanning Git repositories for potential security issues, secrets, and vulnerable dependencies.
 It integrates **Semgrep**, **TruffleHog**, and **pip-audit** to provide comprehensive reports.